CPACS : The first 25 years

 CPACS in the Community

 Advocacy of social justice issues has always been a key component of the Centre’s activities.
 In the early years, social action projects included a campaign to defend policies of universal health insurance across Australia, campaigns against nuclear weapons and the possession of guns, and seminars to raise awareness about the war in Bosnia and the increasing prejudice in Australia against Serbs.
 A Peace March for Sudan, the rights of refugees, the Israeli-Palestinian conflict, and the war in Iraq have been the subject of more recent campaigns and public events.
-Today, while community outreach and advocacy remains an important aspect of the Centre’s work, equal focus is placed on its reputable research and teaching programs.
+Today, while community outreach and advocacy remains an important aspect of the Department’s work, equal focus is placed on its reputable research and teaching programs.

 Along with these activities, CPACS has also been responsible for initiating and supporting various projects including the Sydney Peace Foundation, Conflict Solutions Australia, the West Papua Project and the Refugee Language Program.
-The United Nations Emergency Peace Service (UNEPS) advocacy and research project is the most recent addition, linking the Centre with the Global Action to Prevent War based in New York and local Sydney-based NGO, Caritas Australia.
+The United Nations Emergency Peace Service (UNEPS) advocacy and research project is the most recent addition, linking the Department with the Global Action to Prevent War based in New York and local Sydney-based NGO, Caritas Australia.

-CPACS at the University
+DPACS at the University

-The Centre’s growth is also evident in changes to its staffing and the nature of its activities in relation to the University of Sydney.
+The Department's growth is also evident in changes to its staffing and the nature of its activities in relation to the University of Sydney.
 In the beginning, the Centre was staffed exclusively by volunteers.
 The Centre’s considerable record of achievement in its work for peace with justice was made possible, despite very limited funds, by the productive output derived from the hard work and commitment of unpaid staff, including the Director and President, other volunteers and students.
 As the Centre’s scope of activities grew, staffing evolved to include a combination of full-time employees, part-timers and volunteers.
-In 2003 the first full-time Lecturer was appointed, and in 2007, Emeritus Professor Stuart Rees relinquished his position as Honorary Director and CPACS welcomed Associate Professor Jake Lynch as the Centre’s first full-time paid Director.
+In 2003 the first full-time Lecturer was appointed, and in 2007, Emeritus Professor Stuart Rees relinquished his position as Honorary Director and CPACS welcomed Associate Professor Jake Lynch as the Department’s first full-time paid Director.

 Since its inception in 1988, CPACS has continued to pursue an active interdisciplinary research program.
 Past and present research at CPACS reflects the Centre’s commitment to keeping up and engaging with relevant community and international issues.
 Externally funded research projects have in the past covered such topics as Aboriginal night patrols, nonviolent policing and the effects of racism on Lebanese youth in Western Sydney.
 With the addition of full-time academic staff and a thriving research student community, the Centre’s research agenda has grown exponentially.
 Current areas of research include peace journalism; transitional justice and reconciliation after mass violence; the United Nations and peacebuilding; the role of the media in genocide prevention and the responsibility to protect; multiculturalism and Islam in Australia; the role of humiliation in collective violence; corporate responsibility and climate change; and women’s empowerment in post-conflict Peru and East Timor.